shaarselhorst/vibes-only/95-designs/02-suggestion-brainstorm.md

   "id": "art-gallery",
   "title": "Personal Art Gallery",
-  "summary": "Upload and organize your artwork with descriptions and categories.", "objective": "Users can upload images of their artwork, add titles and descriptions, organize them into categories (paintings, drawings, digital art), and view their collection in a gallery format.", "tags": ["art", "gallery", "organization"]
+  "summary": "Upload and organize your artwork with descriptions and categories.", "objective": "A personal gallery app where users can upload images of their artwork, add titles and descriptions, organize them into categories, and view their collection in a simple gallery format.", "tags": ["art", "gallery", "organization"]
 }
 ```